Independent Custody Visiting Volunteer Scheme

 Training will cover the basic knowledge and skills required to carry out visits and record reviewing effectively.
 Students will receive a detailed manual of guidance to support their training.

-On completion of their probationary period, newly accredited ICVs will also have the opportunity to comment upon their experiences, and to give their views on the operation of the scheme in general through an interview with the scheme manager.
+At the end of the six-month probationary period the ICV will have a call with the scheme manager to understand how they are finding it and any feedback gathered will be shared.
+They will also have the opportunity to comment upon their experiences, and to give their views on the operation of the scheme in general through an interview with the scheme manager.

-In your role as an independent custody visitor, you will develop a number of transferrable skills to utilise in other areas of your personal and professional lives, including:
+In your role as an ICV, you will develop a number of transferrable skills to utilise in other areas of your personal and professional lives, including:

 Quality Assurance Framework